SRI-CSL/trio-quicly/README.md

 **Reliable delivery, congestion control, and stream multiplexing — without the crypto baggage.**

 QUIC-LY is a simplified version of QUIC for educational and experimental purposes.
 It omits encryption, focusing on core transport functionality.
+Find the [QUIC-LY specification][_QUICLY spec] in IETF Draft notation.

 QUIC v1 was standardized in May 2021 in [RFC 9000][_RFC 9000] and accompanied by [RFC 9002][_RFC 9002] ("QUIC Loss Detection and Congestion Control").